These are the bass fishing lures you should always have in the fall.

 Spinnerbaits are probably the most used lure during fall.
-They put off a lot of vibration, imitate bait fish well, and can be fished fast or slow.
+They put off a lot of vibration, imitate bait fish well and can be fished fast or slow.

 Now is not the time to return to your same spots during the summer and expect the same bite.
-Fish all over the place from shallow to deep as well as cover and open water.
+Fish all over the place from shallow water to deep as well as cover and open water.